Yin Yoga & Anatomy Teacher Training II

 Welcome to Yin Yoga and Anatomy Teacher Training II

-Students must have completed our Yin Yoga and Anatomy Teacher Training I programme to be able to participate in the Yin Yoga and Anatomy Teacher Training II programme.
+Students must have completed our Yin Yoga and Anatomy Teacher Training I course to be able eligible to participate in the Yin Yoga and Anatomy Teacher Training II course.

-This 6 day / 50-hour certified intensive yoga teaching programme comprises 6 sections:
+This 6 day / 50-hour certified intensive yoga teaching course comprises 6 sections:

-In this continuance of our yin yoga teacher training programme, we concentrate mainly on the 9 awareness points of functional yoga.
+In this continuance of our Yin Yoga teacher training course, we concentrate mainly on the 9 awareness points of functional yoga.